Skip to main content

 Start mornings intentionally.

-Instead of rushing out of bed, begin your morning with purpose — a walk in the cool air, a warm cup of tea, or a few minutes of journaling.
+Rather than rushing out of bed, begin the day with a small, deliberate choice—a walk in the cool air, a warm cup of tea, or a few quiet minutes of journaling.
+These early pauses anchor your attention, helping you feel present before the day dissolves into tasks and obligations.

 Limit multitasking.